Fast construction of irreducible polynomials over finite fields: Base change

-The reason for introducing these two different models of the field with $q^n$ elements is that, on the one hand, this field should be constructed as an extension of $\bK$ because we shall have to descend to $\bK$ later on; but on the other hand, the field with $q^n$ elements should be also presented as a monogenous extension of $\ZZ/p\ZZ$, because all the algorithms described and used so far (an in particular the algorithms due to Umans and Kedlaya) require that the base field be presented as a monogenous extension of $\ZZ/p\ZZ$.
+The reason for introducing these two different models of the field with $q^n$ elements is that, on the one hand, this field should be constructed as an extension of $\bK$ because we shall have to descend to $\bK$ later on; but on the other hand, the field with $q^n$ elements should be also presented as a monogenic extension of $\ZZ/p\ZZ$, because all the algorithms described and used so far (and in particular the algorithms due to Umans and Kedlaya) require that the base field be presented as a monogenic extension of $\ZZ/p\ZZ$.
+One can now apply the construction of Section~\ref{section:fiber} to $\tilde \bL$ and obtain an irreducible polynomial $F_{\iota,A}(x)$ of degree $d$ in $\tilde \bL[x]$, in time